 Should Dogs Lay With Their Legs Behind Them?

-Your hyperactive fox terrier has finally laid down for some rest, his eyes closed, head on his paws -- and his legs behind him like a furry frog on the carpet.
-It looks like an abnormal resting position for a dog.
-Save yourself a call to the veterinarian.
-Unless Charlie is in pain, the frog-leg position is perfectly normal.
+After an exciting day of chasing his tail and begging for treats, your enthusiastic pup has finally laid down for some rest, his eyes closed, head on his paws — and his legs behind him like a furry frog on the carpet.
+At first glance, it might seem a little weird and possibly cause for alarm, but you can totally save yourself a call to the veterinarian.
+Unless your dog is in pain, this frog-leg position — what some pet owners lovingly refer to the "sploot" — is perfectly normal.

 Many dogs can "sploot" and enjoy resting with their legs extended behind them.
 Terriers, cocker spaniels, Corgis, and French bulldogs are known for lying in this position, although any dog can take advantage of this resting position and stretch.

 When dogs lay with their legs behind them, it can actually be quite healthy for you pup; the position is great as it relaxes their hips and legs, and helps them stretch out those muscles.
 It may even help them cool down and prevent overheating, which is important during hot months.